teambit/product-cult/readme.md

 ## Running the App

 You can run the full application or view individual components in the Bit workspace.
-This command builds and runs the main `product-cult` application, showing you the final, composed product.
+This command builds and runs the main `product-cult` application, showing you the final, composed product:

 ```bash
 bit run product-cult